faceyspacey/redux-first-router/docs/connectRoutes.md

 ## Options
 Lastly, let's talk about the `options` you can provide.
-There are 6.
 Here's its flow type:

 ```javascript
 type Options = {